hsoft/pluginbuilder/doc/recipes.rst

 Developing Recipes
 ------------------

-py2plugin currently searches for recipes only in the ``py2plugin.recipes`` module.
+pluginbuilder currently searches for recipes only in the ``pluginbuilder.recipes`` module.
 A recipe is an object that implements a ``check(modulegraph)`` method.

 ``modulegraph``: